731 (The X-Files): Plot

-In Perkey, West Virginia, a group of US Army soldiers arrives at an abandoned leprosy research compound, seizing most of the patients.
+In Perkey, West Virginia, a group of U.S. Army soldiers arrives at an abandoned leprosy research compound, seizing most of the patients.
 One patient, Escalante, hides beneath a trapdoor during the arrival and follows the group to a secluded field nearby.
 He watches as the soldiers shoot the other patients, who are all apparent alien-human hybrids, into a mass grave.

 Fox Mulder loses his cell phone after jumping on top of the moving train, losing contact with Dana Scully.
 When questioned by Scully, X tells her to analyze her implant, saying that it will give her answers about the train and her sister Melissa's murder.
 Meanwhile, Mulder enters the train and finds that the secret railcar is quarantined and protected by a security system.
-He searches for Zama, enlisting the train conductor for help.
+He searches for Dr. Shiro Zama, enlisting the train conductor for help.
 In Zama's compartment, they find hand-written journals in Japanese.
 However, elsewhere on the train, the Red-Haired Man intercepts and strangles Zama.

 Scully sees Pendrell, who tells her that the implant contains highly advanced technology that can replicate the brain's memory functions and enable someone to know a person's very thoughts.
 The manufacturer of the chip was Zama, who created the implant at the West Virginia compound.
 Scully travels there, meeting a group of deformed patients who have eluded the "death squads."
 Escalante tells her that the patients were experimented on by Zama, who departed long ago; since then, the death squads have set out to massacre them.
-Escalante shows her the mass grave but is killed when US Army soldiers arrive to capture Scully, who is delivered to the First Elder.
+Escalante shows her the mass grave but is killed when soldiers arrive to capture Scully, who is delivered to the First Elder.